 6. Things to do in Sorrento at night: English Inn

-Another great one of things to do in Sorrento at night is heading to an open-air club.
+Another great one of thing to do in Sorrento at night is head to an open-air club.
 After dinner time, there are plenty of pubs, open bars, and cocktail bars to explore all around the city center and along the cliffs.
 There are literally great spots on every meter.
 I loved the most the English Inn, as I found there the American friends I met a few days before at Villa Comunale, and we had the most amazing Sorrentine night ever!
 If you’re looking for things to do in Sorrento at night, you shouldn’t skip this one!

 The English Inn is very popular for those travelers in their 20s and early 30s.
 At the back of the pub, there is a huge open garden with a dance floor and DJ over the weekend.
 Super choice for a warm night out in Sorrento!
 You can find some more open-air clubs in Sorrento, as well as great karaoke bars, and the types of bars where they have live music all night and you can sing and dance while sipping your beer/cocktail.
 Having a night out in town is definitely one of the top 10 things to do in Sorrento Italy!